probr/probr-pack-aks/README.md

 # Probr AKS Service Pack

-The [Probr](https://github.com/probr/probr-core) AKS Service pack compliments the [Kubernetes service pack](https://github.com/probr/probr-pack-kubernetes) with Azure Kubernetes Service (AKS)-specific compliance checks.
+The [Probr](https://github.com/probr/probr) AKS Service pack compliments the [Kubernetes service pack](https://github.com/probr/probr-pack-kubernetes) with Azure Kubernetes Service (AKS)-specific compliance checks.

+Click [here](./COVERAGE.md) to see the current state of the probes in this pack.

 ## To Build